-Upon completion of this offering, 13,012,715 shares of common stock will be outstanding, assuming no exercise of currently outstanding and exercisable options.
+Upon completion of this offering, 13,389,327 shares of common stock will be outstanding, assuming no exercise of currently outstanding and exercisable options other than the 376,612 options to be exercised by certain selling stockholders in connection with this offering.
 Of these shares, the shares sold in this offering, plus any additional shares sold upon exercise of the underwriters' over-allotment option, and all of the 4,427,500 shares issued and sold in our initial public offering will be freely transferable without restriction under the Securities Act of 1933, as amended, unless they are held by our "affiliates" as that term is used under the Securities Act of 1933, as amended, and the rules and regulations promulgated thereunder.
-The remaining 7,491,827 shares of common stock held by existing stockholders are restricted shares.
-In addition, upon consummation of this offering, a total of 1,574,133 options will be outstanding, of which 1,290,033 options will be fully vested.
+The remaining 7,286,827 shares of common stock held by existing stockholders are restricted shares.
+In addition, upon consummation of this offering, a total of 1,197,521 options will be outstanding, of which 913,421 options will be fully vested.
 Restricted shares may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144 or 701 promulgated under the Securities Act of 1933, as amended, which rules are summarized below.